Andy Murray returns to Wimbledon for the first time since 2017 today - here's what you need to know

-The arrival of the world’s most widely watched and popular tennis tournament will get underway today, with reigning Men’s Singles Champion Novak Djokovic having just won his first match round against rising British tennis player and 19-year-old, Jack Draper.
+The arrival of the world’s most widely watched and popular tennis tournament got underway yesterday, with reigning Men’s Singles Champion Novak Djokovic having just won his first round match against 19-year-old British tennis player and rising star, Jack Draper.

-But the eyes of Scottish fans and many across the UK will be firmly set on tennis champ Andy Murray as he makes his return to Centre Court today for the first time since 2017.
+Meanwhile, British Liam Broady claimed victory over Italian player Marco Cecchinato yesterday on Court 3 and will likewise progress to the tournament’s second round.

-That appearance followed Andy Murray’s second tournament win at Wimbledon when he become Men’s Singles champion with his Grand Slam victory in 2016.
+Today (June 29) will see 20-time Grand Slam winner Roger Federer take to the court in his own first round test against French player Adrian Mannarino, with that match due to take place at around 2.45pm on Centre Court.

 Murray, 34, was picked as one of this year’s ‘wildcards’, whereby the organisation or its committee selects candidates ranking below the level required for direct qualification and allows them to compete.